 Finally, please know that this is a very competitive process.
 We will receive many more applications than we have spots for, and the quality of the applications are invariably all very strong and worthy of being given a fellowship.
 It is not uncommon for any competitive fellowship to have many disappointed applicants and for faculty to apply four (or more) times before they receive a fellowship.
 The strongest proposals will address the criteria above and will also explain why it is necessary for faculty to receive a two course release from teaching to make significant progress on their project.

-By May 31, 2021, Fellows must submit a final report on research completed and plans for publication.
+By May 31, faculty fellows must submit a final report on research completed and plans for publication.
 During the academic year, Fellows will be invited to CHA-sponsored events.

 Note: CHA follows Faculty Affairs guidelines for sabbaticals: A faculty member who was previously awarded a CHA Faculty Fellowship shall become eligible after six years of the award (i.e., in the seventh year).